ReneOlsthoorn/Ground/README.md

 to a character buffer, like the C64.
 This execution environment is not included, because it would really draw the focus away from the compiler.

+### Choosing a template
+With the special #template directive, the programmer can choose a generation template.
+The default is console.
+See the directory Templates for the console.fasm template.

+### Only 64-bit
+The AMD Opteron in 2003 was the first x86 processor to get 64-bit extensions.
+Although AMD was much smaller than Intel, they created the x86-64 standard.
+We are now 20+ years later and everybody has a 64 bit processor.
+Since Windows 7, which was released in 2009, the 64-bit version is pushed as the default.
+Nowadays, Windows 11 only ships as 64-bit version, so 64-bit is a safe bet.
+That's why Ground will only generate x86-64 code.

+### Using MSVCRT
+When you compile a C program with Visual Studio, it links VCRUNTIME140.dll.
+That DLL is not default available on a system.
+So, the user needs to install the VCRuntime installer first.
+That is a hassle.
+The solution is simple: don't use the default C runtime, use MSVCRT.DLL!
+MSVCRT is available on all Windows version since winxp, I believe, so it is available.
+It is also a KnownDLL.
+See the registry at: Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\KnownDLLs

 ## An Ode to the x86-64 Windows PC
 Ever since 1994, that is 30 years ago, I use the Microsoft DOS/Windows platform on Intel x86 compatible machines.